-One specifically for Spring is the spectacular Snowdrop festival at the Cambo Country House, in the North East of Fife.
-For a few weeks each year thousands carpet the forest floor making for an enchanting walk through the woodland, let the children hunt for the mysterious Glingbobs and Tootflits on a fairytale trail while you admire over 350 different varieties of this special plant.
-The little piglets will want fed and if you fancy waking up in the middle of the forest you can stay over in their quirky converted boat!
+One specifically for spring is the spectacular Snowdrop Festival at Cambo Estate in the North East of Fife.
+For a few weeks each year thousands carpet the forest floor making for an enchanting walk through the woodland.
+There are over 350 different varieties of this special plant to enjoy and a lovely cafe on-site.

-Every section of the Fife Coastal Path has some beautiful areas but this is one of my favourites.
-It has a bit of everything.
-Three cute villages with traditional East Neuk coloured cottages, beach walks, picturesque harbours and an award-winning chippy at the end, which in my books is pretty vital (that or ice cream, which it also has - bonus).
-This section begins at the harbour of St Monans (try to find the welly garden on the shore, it’s so pretty when the flowers are in bloom) and passes the old windmill, which used to pump water for the saltpans.
-If you want inside you can borrow the keys from the Spar in the village.
-You also pass the long-abandoned outdoor swimming baths.
+Every walking enthusiast will have the Fife Coastal Path on their bucket list.
+Every section of this path, which stretches 117 miles, has something new to discover (as well as stunning views).
+This East Neuk stretch takes in three cute villages with traditional coloured cottages, beach walks, picturesque harbours and an award-winning chippy at the end, This section begins at the harbour of St Monans (try to find the welly garden on the shore, it’s so pretty when the flowers are in bloom) and passes the old windmill, which used to pump water for the saltpans.
+You also pass the popular outdoor swimming baths for those brave encugh to take a dip..
 The route from here is pretty straightforward and well signposted, just look out for the Fife Coastal Path arrows.
-Pittenweem is a working Harbour and if you ever get there early enough in the morning you can watch the fishermen return with their catch and haggle in the fish market on the seafront.
-The cute colourful houses that line the waterfront are seriously Instagram-worthy and I love looking at the little details on each of the buildings.
+Pittenweem is a working harbour and if you ever get there early enough in the morning you can watch the fishermen return with their catch and haggle in the fish market on the seafront.
+The cute colourful houses that line the waterfront are seriously Instagram-worthy.

 Head along to the far end and turn left up Abbey road to reach a lovely walk along the sea cliffs.
 Skirt the edge of the golf course to reach Anstruther and walk through the High Street before turning right down the winding lanes to reach the seafront.
 It's here you will find the award-winning chippy and, in my opinion, another two equally good chippies so you can take your pick.
-There are also loads of quirky little independent shops here and you can even jump on the boat (Anstruther Pleasure Cruises) to see the puffins on the Isle of May.
+There are also loads of quirky little independent shops here for a browse.